cosmosgame/save-the-world/content/_index.md

 Thank you so much visiting this web site!
 I am deeply grateful that you did!
 Your support and feedback is precious to me -- it will help me create something of value.
 I won't get there without you.
 Seriously.

 I want a plan to save the world.
 A plan that might actually work.
 It is my deepest desire.
 When I tell people this they tend to recoil back -- whoah! way too big!
 But maybe get curious about that reaction.
 Why don't we have a plan to save the world?
 Doesn't the world need saving?
-Lots of people are working on different parts of the problem.
-What I don't see is a shared dream of how all those different parts come together.
-We are all feeling seperate from each other.
-That is not going to get us where we want to go.
-We need a bigger dream.
+Yes, of course it does.
+I think people

-Why am I doing this?
 For thirty years I have watched global warming.
 Back in the 90's environmentalists like myself knew a disaster was coming.
 The science was clear.
 And I did nothing.
 Each decade the scientific reports kept on coming back consistently reporting that it was even worse than we feared.
 And I did nothing.
 The scientific reports are so bad now I can not make myself read them.
 It hurts too much.
 If you know how to read them, you know the scientists are actually screaming in anguish.
 And I did nothing.

 No longer.